Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 So, as $q\_1$ transition from mostly-ON to mostly-OFF, $p$ transitions from $U$'s toggly-ness to the complement of $U$'s togglyness.

 We now have enough information to summarize whether the random walk's steps are biased positive-ward (towards ON) or negative-ward (towards OFF) for various cases.
-By taking into account both the probability bias and the sign of $s\_u$ we can chart the overall bias:
+By taking into account both the probability bias and the sign of $s\_u$ we can chart whether the overall bias is postive-ward or negative-ward:

 <style>
   table, th, td {